-Description: Before the competition starts, the judge will inform which position (stand/sit/down) the dog should take on its way back to the handler.
+Before the competition starts, the judge will inform which position (stand/sit/down) the dog should take on its way back to the handler.
 The position is the same for all competitors in the competition.

-Two hurdles (one closed with planks and one open with a bar) are placed approximately 5 m from each other.
+Two hurdles (ene closed with planks and one both open with a bar) are placed approximately 5 m from each other.
 The height of the hurdles should be adjusted approximately to the height of the dog's height at the withers but not higher than 60 cm.
 A group of cones (3-6) or a barrel (both approximately 40-50 cm high) are placed at the distance of approximately 15 m from the imaginary line segment connecting the hurdles.

-The layout of the exercise is shown in the figure below and the layout of the cones is described in Part VII Appendix 4.

-In championship competitions/international competitions and competitions of rank, cones are always used.
+The layout of the exercise is shown in the figure below and the layout of the cones is described in Chapter VII Appendix 4.1.
+At championship competitions and international competitions and competitions of rank, cones are always used.